 A very old and known general-purpose op-amp is the

 There exist many modern and slightly changed (improved) versions of this chip (often cheaper and better than the original).
 Here some versions (always check the data sheet; thanks to Peter J. Vis):

 Here is the DIL or DIP package for all these op-amps:

-An op-amp without feedback and external components can't be used as amplifier.
+An op-amp without feedback and external components can not be used as an amplifier.
 Even with a small voltage, the output voltage will be equal to or greater than the supply voltage.
 Such a situation is called the saturation of the amplifier.

 If we hold the inverting input to ground (0 V) the voltage Uin applied to the positive input will saturate the op-amp and the the output will be maximum positive.
 With a negative Uin the output will be maximum negative.

-We need two resistors for the LED's.
-Calculate their values and document the calculations.
-Test the circuit.
-Measure and document the voltages on your batteries and the output voltages for positive and negative input voltage.
+We need two resistors (R1, R2) for the LED's.
+Calculate their values, if the current should not exceed 2 mA and document the calculations.
+Now test the polarity tester circuit.
+Use for this an 1.5 V AA battery connected between Uin- (GND) and Uin+ in two ways.
+Measure and document the voltages on all your batteries and the output voltages for a positive and a negative input voltage.

 The maximum output current can't be found in the data sheet, but the data sheet mentions that the output has a short-circuit protection.
 So let's measure the shorted output current.
 Calculate the internal output resistance from your measurement.

 Do you remember the parallel comparator (Flash) ADC in our last chapter of MICSY?
 There were 7 comparators engaged.